 It has been suggested that the Mourning Cloak butterfly (Appendix 1.3) influenced the selection of colours seen in Naaxiin blankets (Brown, personal communication 2007).
 As with much of Haida culture, it would make sense to see a reflection of nature in human expression.
 Much about the origins of the Naaxiin blankets, however, remains a mystery.
 Although I haven’t uncovered any stories about their origins, weaver Kuujuuhl Evelyn Vanderhoop describes their symbolism.
 Kuujuuhl says, “ Wrapped in the woven crest symbols, a high-ranked person simultaneously displays wealth, ancestral origin, accomplishments, and all his clan’s prerogatives” (Williams 2005:113).

 Harvesting and collecting materials remains a significant part of the process of weaving.
 Many of the weavers I spoke with emphasized the process of harvesting and collecting.
 Aay Aay Albert Hans recounted to me how he could gather before he knew how to prepare.
 Kuuyas 7waahlal Gidaak Lisa Hageman Yahlgulanaas spoke about memories of being out on the land around age four, witnessing and being aware of the process her female elders enacted while collecting materials to weave.
 Jaad Kuujus Meghann O’Brian perceives weaving as a gift from the plants and animals.
 She views cedar, for example, as wanting to be woven, inviting us to be part of their cycle.
 Weaving is also perceived by many to be a powerful connection to the land and ancestors.
-Jaad Kuujus believes that the materials we use can often be seen as our teacher, “What we choose to work with is very important”
+Jaad Kuujus believes that the materials we use can often be seen as our teacher, “What we choose to work with is very important.”

 For Giihlgiigaa weaving began with the task of collecting bark for someone else.